alexeyev/tratreetra/README.md

 Please see more details in the [example/README](example/README.md).

-## How to cite
+## The paper

-The paper is still in print, the preprint on arXiv will be made available soon.
+The paper is still in print, the preprint on arXiv [has been published](https://arxiv.org/abs/2412.13146).
+Russian version of the paper in the Russian version of the journal (Zapiski Nauchnyh Seminarov POMI) is [also available now](http://www.pdmi.ras.ru/znsl/2024/v540/abs252.html).

-Meanwhile, if you use our tool, we'll be grateful if you cite it as follows:
+If you use our tool, we'll be grateful if you cite it as follows:

 ```bibtex
 @article{atkn2025syntax,